 I put this video together on how PageRank works last year whilst practising it for Pubcon in Las Vegas.
-I will also talk on PageRank at BrightonSEO in September, which gives me a dilemma, do I change it or do the same presentation?
+I will also talk on PageRank at BrightonSEO in September.
+The presentation takes what looks to be a very complicated mathematical algorithm and break it down into concepts that mortals with basic Excel knowledge can understand.

 Is PageRank still used today?

 This is a common question.
-Googlers say it is still used, accortding to this video.
+Larry Page came up with the concept and with the help of Sergei Brin, it became the cornerstone of Google’s early success.
+Googlers say it is still used, according to this video.
 On the other hand, a recent article by Roger Monti suggests that it may have been shelved in 2006.
 Now – this is from an ex-Googler, so it does seem odd that Gary Illyes made it

 So what gives?